 One easy way to convert an MKV file to another format friendly with your device is to use a free video file converter.
 You may want to use the online version of some converters to save space on your device, but it shouldn't be your first choice since video files are pretty large and could take ages to upload, convert and download the converted file.

 It would be a nice idea to use offline video converters if your device has ample storage space.
 If it doesn't, you could consider using external storage media, such as thumb drives or external hard drives.
-Offline converters have the advantage of being relatively fast and cost effective since you won't have to worry about bandwidth costs.
+Offline converters have the advantage of being relatively fast and cost-effective since you won't have to worry about bandwidth costs.
+You can check out Movavi Video Converter – a simple and effective tool for switching between video, audio, and image formats.

 Like any other file type, MKV files can also be edited to apply various changes you may wish to achieve.
 You can add and delete chapters, and subtitles.
 You can also change the start and end points of the video by trimming off unwanted parts.